vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 ## Choosing a Multisignature Withdrawal Policy

+An M-of-N Multisignature Withdrawal Policy will provide a way to enforce multi-person control over fund access.
+N signatories will generate a key each so that M < N of them (M of N) are needed in order to access funds, but no smaller group up to M -1 can do so.

+For example, in a 1-of-2 setup, there would be two signatories and any one of them would be able to spend funds.
+In a 2-of-3 setup, there would be three signatories and at least two will be required to spend funds.

+By choosiing M < N, you give up control but gain redundancy in the event of key loss.

-Below are common options for withdrawal policies.
-You will need to select one before beginning the protocol.
+Depending on your use case, you will need to optimize choosing your M-of-N policy.
+You will need to select a policy before beginning the protocol.

-### Option 1: Self-custody of keys

-Our default
-recommendation is a 2-of-4 withdrawal policy where you manage all of your own keys (i.e. you do not entrust any to the custody of friends or family).
-2-of-4 means there are four keys, and any two of those keys can be combined to access your money, ensuring access even if two keys are lost or stolen.

-The keys will be distributed as follows:
+## Signatory responsibilities

-* One in a safe at home
+Each signatory is responsible for securing their key in a safe deposit box.
-* The remaining three in safe deposit boxes or [private vaults](https://www.google.com/search?q=private+safe+deposit+box) at different locations

-It's important to think about estate planning -- making arrangements for your designated agents to be able to access your funds when you are dead (e.g. for distribution to your heirs) or incapacitated (e.g. to pay medical bills).
-This usually requires significant legal arrangements to be made in advance.
+Signatories should make legal arrangements in advance so their key can be accessed in case of death or incapacitation.

-The most failsafe way to ensure your agents will have access to your safe deposit box is to check with the bank.
-Standard estate planning legal documents should allow your agent to access the box upon your incapacity, and to get into it upon your death.
+The most failsafe way to ensure a signatory's agent will have access to a signatory's safe deposit box is to check with the bank.
+Standard estate planning legal documents should allow a signatory's agent to access the box upon a signatory's death or incapacitation.
 But banks can be fussy and sometimes prefer their own forms.

-If you have a living trust, one option may be to have your trust as the co-owner of your safe deposit box.
-That generally allows a successor trustee to access the box.

-### Option 2: Distributed custody of keys

-Another option is to distribute some of your keys to individuals who you trust ("signatories").
-This can offer some
-advantages:
+## Choosing signatories

+Consider the following when choosing signatories:

-* **Availability**: If you live in a rural area, there may not be many vaults or safe deposit boxes that are practical to get to.
+* **Availability**: If your signatory lives in a rural area, there may not be many vaults or safe deposit boxes that are practical to get to.
-* **Ease of setup**: It may be simpler to distribute keys to signatories than to find available vaults, travel to them, and set up accounts.
-* **Ease of estate planning**: You don't need to make complicated legal arrangements for your signatories to access your funds.
-They'll have the keys they need to do so.

-However, there are significant drawbacks:

-* **Privacy**: Other signatories will have the ability to see your balance.
+* **Privacy**: Signatories will have the ability to see account balances.
-Technical details: Every private key needs to be packaged with the multisig redemption script (since losing all redemption scripts is just as bad as losing all keys).
-Redemption scripts, however, allow one to view funds.
-An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances; see Appendix C for details.
-* **Signatory collusion**: Although possessing one key won't allow a signatory to access your funds, two signatories might collude with each other to steal your money.
+* **Signatory collusion**: Although possessing one key won't allow a signatory to access your funds, signatories might collude with each other to steal funds.
 * **Signatory reliability**: A signatory may fail to store the key securely, or they may lose it.
+* **Geography risk**: Signatories should be located in different physical locations to reduce the risk of fund loss due to events that could affect wide geographical areas, like natural disasters or power losses which could potentially affect all your signatories' capability to sign transactions.
+* **Jurisdiction risk**: Signatories should be located in different jurisdictions to reduce the risk of a coordinated fund seizure attack.
 * **Signatory safety**: Giving your signatories custody of a valuable key may expose them to the risk of targeted physical theft.
-* **Kidnapping risk**: If you anticipate traveling in [high-crime areas with kidnapping risk](http://www.nytimes.com/2012/05/03/business/kidnapping-becomes-a-growing-travel-risk.html), your funds will be at greater risk because you'll have the ability to access them remotely (by contacting your signatories and asking for their keys).
-Financially-motivated kidnapping hinges on your ability to access funds to give to the kidnappers.
-If you are literally unable to access additional funds (because the keys are stored in remote vaults which you must be physically present to access, as opposed to held by friends or family who you can call), kidnappers will have no incentive to hold you.
+* **Kidnapping risk**: If your signatories anticipate traveling in [high-crime areas with kidnapping risk](http://www.nytimes.com/2012/05/03/business/kidnapping-becomes-a-growing-travel-risk.html), funds will be at greater risk because a signatory will have the ability to access them remotely (by contacting other signatories and asking for their keys).
+Financially-motivated kidnapping hinges on a signatory's ability to access funds to give to the kidnappers.
+If a signatory is literally unable to access additional funds (because there are duress protocols in place or signatories do not know of each other or don't have a way of contacting each other), kidnappers will have no incentive to hold a signatory.

-For distributed custody, we recommend a 2-of-5 withdrawal policy.
-The extra key (5 keys, rather than the recommended
-4 keys in Option 1) is recommended since you have less control over whether a signatory effectively protects their key against theft or loss

-If you have estate planning arrangements which you are confident will allow your agents to access the keys in your custody when needed, you should be fine with 4 keys instead of 5 (two keys going to trusted signatories rather than three).
-Make sure your executors and signatories know to get in touch with each other when needed.